3 views

-Building and manipulating strings is one of the most common task performed in any programming language.
-In Java, the String class provides the functionality of creating and manipulating the strings (which are just sequence of characters):
+Building and manipulating strings is one of the most common tasks performed in any programming language.
+In Java, the String class provides the functionality of creating and manipulating the strings.
+Strings are, as you know, just a sequence of characters.
+Let us see how String and StingBuffer classes can be used to handle strings in more efficient ways.

 String str="Lalit";